Photo courtesy of Magdalena Niziol/The Licensing Project

 The Best Clean Face Oils (Plus a Brilliant No-Makeup Makeup Tip)

 But will it make me break out?
-And: But do I really need another product?
+And: Do I really need another product?
 These are the face oil questions we get most often at goop.
-The truth in all but the most extreme cases is that not only will face oil not make you break out—it will absolutely change your life, not to mention your skin.
+The truth in all but the most extreme cases is that not only will face oil not make you break out; it will absolutely change your life, not to mention your skin.
 Your skin will look and feel better.
 You will probably need less makeup.
 And you will probably need fewer skin-care items altogether.

-Perhaps the ultimate skin secret, face oil has been used by indigenous people all over the world in various forms for millennia; nothing lasts that long unless it works.
-Makeup artists, who love only what makes the person sitting in their chair look (quickly) fantastic, have been slathering it on clients for years; slowly, word spread.
+Perhaps the ultimate skin secret, face oil has been used by people all over the world in various forms for millennia; nothing lasts that long unless it works.
+Makeup artists, who love only what makes the person sitting in their chair look fantastic, have been slathering it on clients for years; slowly, word spread.
 (Sophia Loren credits a lifetime of olive oil baths as one of the reasons her skin remains so beautiful in her eighties.)
 One of the best-looking older women we’ve ever met, stylist and former model Linda Rodin, has made her fortune late in life by mixing oils in her kitchen to create the runaway success Olio Lusso, which launched her entire beauty company.

 The Benefits of Face Oil